SkafteNicki/dtu_mlops/s5_continuous_integration/pre_commit.md

 ---

 One of the cornerstones of working with git is remembering to commit your work often.
-Often committing makes sure that it is easier to identify and revert unwanted changes that you have introduced, because the code changes becomes smaller per commit.
+Frequent committing ensures that it is easier to identify and revert unwanted changes that you have introduced, because the code changes become smaller per commit.

-However, as you hopefully already seen in the course there are a lot of mental task to do before you actually write `git commit` in the terminal.
+However, as you have hopefully already seen in the course there are a lot of mental tasks to do before you actually write `git commit` in the terminal.
 The most basic thing is of course making sure that you have saved all your changes, and you are not committing a not up-to-date file.
-However, this also includes tasks such as styling, formatting, making sure all tests succeeds etc. All these mental to-do notes does not mix well with the principal of remembering to commit often, because you in principal have to do them every time.
+However, this also includes tasks such as styling, formatting, making sure all tests succeed, etc. All these mental to-do notes do not mix well with the principal of remembering to commit often because you in principal have to do them every time.

-The obvious solution to this problem is to automate all or some of our mental task every time that we do a commit.
-This is where *pre-commit hooks* comes into play, as they can help us attach additional tasks that should be run every time that we do a `git commit`.
+The obvious solution to this problem is to automate all or some of our mental tasks every time that we make a commit.
+This is where *pre-commit hooks* come into play, as they can help us attach additional tasks that should be run every time that we do a `git commit`.

 ## Configuration